Saving Lives Through Routine

 Age: 76-85:

-Age 86 and Over:
+Age 86 and over:

 High Risk:

 People who are at an increased or high risk for colorectal cancer might need screening before the age of 45, be screened more often, and/or get specific tests.
-Risk factors include:

 - A personal history or a strong family history of colorectal cancer or certain types of polyps